 In this guide, I will tell you all about what WordPress is, and I will illustrate for you the difference between these two variants of WordPress.
 This will help you to understand which WordPress platform will be best for you.

 What is the WordPress platform?

 WordPress is based on PHP and MySQL.
-Founded by Matt Mullenweg and Mike Little, WordPress is a project backed by the parent company Automattic, which also offers various WordPress related services and products such as WordPress.com, VaultPress, JetPack, VideoPress, WordPress VIP, Gravatar and many more.
+Founded by Matt Mullenweg and Mike Little, WordPress is a project backed by their parent company Automattic, which also offers various WordPress related services and products, such as WordPress.com, VaultPress, JetPack, VideoPress, WordPress VIP, Gravatar, and many others.

-For beginners, here are two important things to know about WordPress:
+For starters, there are two important things to know about WordPress:

-Unlike the standard websites we know of, WordPress is backed by a huge community of freelance designers and WordPress development companies offering free and premium WordPress themes.
+Unlike the standard website creators we know of, WordPress is backed by a huge community of freelance designers and development companies offering free and premium WordPress themes.

-Anyone can download WordPress themes for free from the official WordPress repo, from third party websites, or by paying a little for premium market place.
-With a few clicks of a button, you can change the design and appearance of your theme.
+With the few clicks of a button, you can change the design and appearance of your theme.
 WordPress can be used to create a blog or a website, and the theme aspect makes it really easy for anyone to start a website with no real coding knowledge.

 You can download WordPress plugins from the official plugin directory or from many individual plugin developers or companies.

 WordPress offers two variations of its software – WordPress.com and WordPress.org.